trentm/node-bunyan/README.md

 });
 ```

-For convenience, if there is only one stream, it can specified with the
+For convenience, if there is only one stream, it can be specified with the
 "stream" and "level" options (internally converted to a `Logger.streams`).

 ```js